-Every DOE Zero Energy Ready Home combines building science specified by ENERGY STAR for Homes and advanced technologies and practices from DOE's Building America research program.
+Every DOE Zero Energy Ready Home combines a building science baseline specified by ENERGY STAR Certified Homes with advanced technologies and practices from DOE's Building America research program.

 The 2x6 walls were advanced framed to reduce lumber use leaving more space for the open-cell spray foam which provides R-20 worth of insulation in the wall cavities and R-31 on the underside of the flat roofs.